FilecoinFoundationWeb/FF-Site/cms/blog/guest-post-if-the-library-of-alexandra-were-built-better.md

 ---
-title: "Guest Post: If the Library of Alexandra Were Built Better "
+title: "Guest Post: If the Library of Alexandria Were Built Better "
 created-on: 2024-02-12T15:40:26.928Z
 updated-on: 2024-02-12T15:40:26.957Z
 published-on: 2024-02-12T15:40:26.981Z